 It contains natural digestive enzymes and plenty of fiber to help your dog avoid stomach issues.
 There's also prebiotics and probiotics to promote gut bacteria growth.

 The main sources of protein are salmon, anchovy, and sardine meal.
 As a result, the formula is chock full of omega fatty acids and antioxidants.
 It's completely free of grains, artificial preservatives or colors, and unhealthy fillers.

-3. Rachael Ray Nutrish PEAK Natural Grain Free Dry Dog Food
+3. Rachael Ray Nutrish Real Turkey, Brown Rice & Venison Recipe Dry Dog Food

 From the famed chef Rachel Ray is this healthy dog food option.
 It's a nutrient-dense kibble that contains wholesome ingredients that cater to your dog's needs.

-It uses real turkey, duck, and quail as the main sources of protein.
+It uses real turkey and venison as the main sources of protein.
 In total, the protein makes up approximately 30 percent of the formula.

-When it comes to carbohydrates, the food utilizes complex variants like peas and sweet potatoes.
+When it comes to carbohydrates, the food utilizes complex variants like peas and rice.
 The food is naturally free of gluten, so it's easier on your pup's digestive system.